wagtail/rfcs/text/089-atag-audit.md

   - Consider implementing an in-browser undo-redo stack for those interactions.
 - Authoring actions on content that does not support revisions such as images, documents, etc.
   - Implement either a confirmation step for those actions, or revisions/versioning support.
+- Reordering of pages within list views
+  - Implement either a confirmation step for those actions, or revisions/versioning support.

 ##### A.4.1.2 Settings Change Confirmation